-When should you worry about cracks in your walls?
+Do you have cracks in your brick walls?

 Turning a blind eye to cracks in walls may mean you’re missing the warning signs for serious and ongoing structural damage caused by subsidence.